After arriving in Canada

 If you are required to quarantine upon entry to Canada to begin or continue your studies, you may be eligible for the UBC Quarantine Bursary.

-- iPREP immigration and health insurance course for undergraduate students and graduate students
+- iPREP immigration and health insurance course for undergraduate students, graduate students, or non-degree seeking students

 - New to UBC resources for first years